NickleDave/blog.nicholdav.info/_posts/2022-12-19-reading-gibsons-ecological-approach.md

 ---
-title:  "James Gibson really said your functionalist cognitivism sucks"
+title:  "Reading Gibson's Ecological Approach to Visual Perception"
+post_url: 2022-12-19-reading-gibsons-ecological-approach
 ---

+## and why it gave me permission to reject functionalist modular cognitivism

 > It is not true that “the laboratory can never be like life.”
 The laboratory must be like life!